 5 Stories You'll Care About in Politics This Week

-As the candidates with the best hair dominate the Republican and Democratic sides of the race, here’s a glimpse at some of the stories the ABC News political team is tracking in the week ahead:
+After a few days where history was made, not to mention threats and canceled contracts, here's a glimpse at some of the stories the ABC News political team is tracking in the week ahead:

 A week of tectonic political shifts leaves a new and chaotic landscape for 2016ers, particularly on the Republican side.
 The Confederate flag controversy is suddenly the least of it -- thank Gov. Nikki Haley for that -- after Supreme Court decisions ensconced Obamacare and established gay marriage as a nationwide right.
 The health care ruling might be a boon to Republicans, who won’t have to flavor their opposition to the law with solutions that are anywhere near as urgent.
 It’s hard to argue the same on gay marriage, though.
 GOP dogma would dictate trying to roll back a constitutional right supported by a clear majority of Americans.
 A few presidential candidates will be charged with implementing the ruling as their states’ governors.
 At least one is advocating something close to civil disobedience in response and another suggested in a statement that the nation doesn’t need a Supreme Court anymore.